QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 There are a few different permutations of the setup (cloud-based vs on your machine, native vs :ref:`virtual <jl_jupyterdocker>`, etc.), so some sections may not apply to you

+That said, you **should still read through them**, as the Julia information is generally applicable

 We'll simultaneously introduce `Jupyter <http://jupyter.org/>`_, which is the browser-based blend of text, math, and code that these lectures are written in

 A Note on Jupyter